alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   TBD

 **Bug Fixes:**
 -   Fixed bug where hyperlinks would open the flow rather than the referenced record
+-   Fixed bug where a column filter would hang if there was no filter on the first column

 ## 04/06/24 -  Eric Smith -     Version 4.2.0
 **Updates:**